 - Stable prices guaranteed per quarter

-The value of a specialist supplier goes beyond the product.
+The value of a specialized supplier goes beyond the product.
 A good cod supplier should be able to advise you on:

 - Which cut works best for each preparation